jjpmann/ee-addons/readme.md

 ## Intro

 This package helps you build out ExpressionEngine v2 addons quicky.
+Please use sample files if needed.